Spurious Valleys in Two-layer Neural Network Optimization Landscapes: Introduction

-We articulate the notion of poor local minima via what we call \emph{spurious valleys}, defined as connected components of the sublevel sets that do not contain a global minima.
-Upper and lower intrinsic dimensions define only two scenarios: either (i) they are both finite, enabling positive results; or (ii) they are both infinite, implying the negative results.
-Moreover, case (i) only occurs for polynomial activation functions or when the data distribution is discrete, corresponding to generic empirical risk minimization.
-The negative result covers many classes of activation functions with infinite intrinsic dimension.
-In particular, they generalize previously known negative results (such as leaky ReLUs) \citep{yun2018critical,safran2017spurious} to a far wider class of activations.
-While in general the upper and lower intrinsic dimension may not match, we show that in some cases (linear and quadratic networks) the gap between the positive and negative results can be closed by improving on the former.

-The negative results are worst-case in nature, and leave open the question of how complex is a `typical' energy landscape corresponding to a generic data distribution.
-We answer this question by showing that, even if spurious valleys may appear in general, they are in practice easily avoided from random initializations, up to a low energy threshold, which approaches the global minimum at a rate inversely proportional to the hidden layer size up to log factors.
-This fact is shown for networks with homogeneous activations and generic data distributions and it is based on properties of random kernel quadrature rules \cite{bach2017equivalence}.

-Many other type of analysis of the convergence of NNs gradient-based optimization algorithms have been considered in the literature.
-For example, Ge et al. \citep{ge2017learning} proved convergence of GD on a modified loss; Shamir \citep{shamir2018resnets} compared optimization properties of residual networks with respect to linear models; in Dauphin et al. \citep{dauphin2014identifying} it is argued that the issues arising in the optimization of NN architectures are due to the presence of saddle points in the loss function rather than spurious local minima.
-Optimization landscapes have also been studied in other contexts than from NNs training, such as low rank \citep{ge2017no}, matrix completion \citep{ge2016matrix}, problems arising in semidefinite programming \citep{boumal2016non,bandeira2016low} and implicit generative modeling \citep{bottou2017geometrical}.
+Several other type of analysis of the convergence of NNs gradient-based optimization algorithms have been considered in the literature.
+For example, \citep{ge2017learning} proved convergence of GD on a modified loss; \citep{shamir2018resnets} compared optimization properties of residual networks with respect to linear models; in \citep{dauphin2014identifying} it is argued that the issues arising in the optimization of NN architectures are due to the presence of saddle points in the loss function rather than spurious local minima.
+Optimization landscapes have also been studied in other contexts than from NNs training, such as non-convex low rank problems \citep{ge2017no}, matrix completion \citep{ge2016matrix}, problems arising in semidefinite programming \citep{boumal2016non,bandeira2016low} and implicit generative modeling \citep{bottou2017geometrical}.